MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-dataaccessintent-property.md

 # DataAccessIntent Property

-Sets whether data comes from a read-only replica of the database or the primary database.
+Sets whether to access data for the object from a read-only replica of the database or the primary database.

 <!--
 When you enable Read Scale-Out for a database, the ApplicationIntent option in the connection string provided by the client dictates whether the connection is routed to the write replica or to a read-only replica.
 Specifically, if the ApplicationIntent value is ReadWrite (the default value), the connection will be directed to the database’s read-write replica.
 This is identical to existing behavior.
 If the ApplicationIntent value is ReadOnly, the connection is routed to a read-only replica.-->